This super easy to make, healthy spinach macaroni cheese is full of colour, goodness and loads of deliciousness your family will love!

 - Salt and white pepper to taste

-While the pasta is cooking make the sauce.
-Heat up the oil and fry the onion and garlic for a couple of minutes on a low heat, stirring often, then add the spinach.
-Stir, season and cook on a medium-high heat for about a minute, until the spinach decreases in volume (stirring all the time).
-The spinach only needs heating up.
+- While the pasta is cooking make the sauce.
+Heat up the oil and fry the onion and garlic for a couple of minutes over a low heat, stirring often, until softened.
+Add the spinach, stir, season and cook over a medium-high heat for about a minute, until the spinach reduces in volume (stirring all the time).
 Remove from the heat before the mixture becomes watery.
 Puree until the mixture is silky smooth.
 Set aside.